moccajoghurt/MemWars/AttackServices/Direct3D11HookAttack/README.md

-The library[PolyHook](https://github.com/stevemk14ebr/PolyHook) is used to change the pointers in the Virtual Address Table.
+The library [PolyHook](https://github.com/stevemk14ebr/PolyHook) is used to change the pointers in the Virtual Address Table.

-Translated with www.DeepL.com/Translator